 - Condition at Hatching

-- Rusch, D. H., DeStefano, M. C. Reynolds, and D. Lauten.
+- Rusch, Donald H., Stephen Destefano, Michael C. Reynolds and David Lauten.
 2000.
 Ruffed Grouse (Bonasa umbellus).
-In The Birds of North America, No. 515 (A. Poole and F. Gill, eds.).
-The Birds of North America, Inc., Philadelphia, PA.
+In The Birds of North America Online No. 515 (A. Poole, Ed.).
+Cornell Lab of Ornithology, Ithaca, New York.

 - North American Bird Conservation Initiative, U.S. Committee.
 2014.
 State of the Birds 2014 Report.
 U.S. Department of Interior, Washington, DC.